XDC webApplication - Calculation of the Standard XDC for ENEL S.p.A.

 We will explore:

-In our next webinar on 24 May 2018 at 3pm CET we will have a deep look into these questions. #ClimateChangeLiability
+right.now is the webinar series of right. based on science.
+In our webinar from 24 May 2018 we give a deep look into these questions. #ClimateChangeLiability

 >2°C or <2°C ?